Yane Sandanski: Early life and activity

 Sandanski was born on 18 May 1872 in the village of Vlahi near Kresna, then in the Ottoman Empire, now in Bulgaria.
 He was the third and last child of Ivan and Milka, after Todor and Sofia.
 His father Ivan participated in the Kresna-Razlog Uprising as a standard-bearer in a rebel detachment.
 In 1879, after the suppression of the uprising, his family moved to Dupnitsa, in the recently established Principality of Bulgaria, where Sandanski received his elementary education.
 He had to drop out of school after completing two years of post-elementary education due to poverty and became the apprentice of a shoemaker.
 From 1892 to 1894 he was subject to compulsory military service in the Bulgarian army, as part of the Thirteenth Regiment which was stationed in Kyustendil, and he was demobilized with the rank of corporal.
 He joined initially the Supreme Macedonian-Adrianople Committee (SMAC) in 1895 during the Committee's incursion into the Pomak-inhabited regions of the Western Rhodopes.
 In 1897 in Dupnitsa, a new detachment of the Supreme Committee was formed, under the leadership of Krastyo Zahariev, where Sandanski joined too.
 After the detachment entered Pirin Mountains, it encountered Ottoman troops.
 In one of the battles Sandanski was wounded and his detachment returned him to Bulgaria for treatment.
 In February 1899, he was appointed head of the Dupnitsa prison as result of his active support of the Radoslavov's wing of the Liberal Party which came to power in January.
-Later that year he switched to the IMARO after he was recruited by Nikola Maleshevski and the IMARO leader Gotse Delchev, whom he swore his loyalty after being strongly impressed by him and enlightened about the aims of their struggle.
+Later that year he switched to the IMARO after he was recruited by Nikola Maleshevski and the IMARO leader Gotse Delchev, whom he swore his loyalty after being strongly impressed by him and learned about the aims of their struggle.
 Sandanski built the organisation's network of committees in the districts of Serres and Gorna Dzhumaya.
 Due to the organisation's bad financial situation, he had to ponder different ways to earn money.
 He settled on kidnapping an American Protestant missionary for ransom.
 On 3 September 1901, a Protestant missionary named Ellen Stone along with her companions set out on horseback across the mountainous hinterlands of Macedonia and were ambushed by his detachment led by him and his friend Hristo Chernopeev.
 She was kidnapped along with her Bulgarian companion Katerina Tsilka.
 It resulted in the Miss Stone Affair - America's first modern hostage crisis.
 SMAC attempted to acquire both women but the attempt was foiled by Sandanski.
 The affair ended after the organisation received the ransom money (which was used to purchase weapons) and the women were released.